List of monarchs of Aleppo: Yamhad Kings

+Under Hattusili’s successor, Mursili I, the Hittites conquered much of Syria, including Halab, and invaded Mesopotamia where they sacked Babylon.
+These incursions probably weakened the kingdom of Yamhad considerably but did not lead to full Hittite control of the region.
+Instead, Hittite advances into northern Syria were countered by the Hurrian kingdom of Mittani to the east, as well as by the Egyptians to the south.
+During the period between the writing of the Alalakh Level VII [1780-1680 BC] and Level IV texts, Halab seems to have become subservient to Mittani while still exerting control over the Amuq region.

+Mitanni and Hittite conquests

+Parshatatar (Baratarna) of Mitanni (1510-1490 BC) conquered Aleppo and surrounding areas, and the city became part of that kingdom.

+Information about this period is found in the biography of Idrimi of Alalakh, who also became the ruler of Aleppo.
+Idrimi became a vassal of Barattarna.
+At that time, this was known as the kingdom of Mukish.

-Parshatatar of Mitanni conquered Aleppo, and the city became part of that kingdom until conquered by Suppiluliuma I of the Hittites in the 14th century BC.
+The city was conquered by Suppiluliuma I of the Hittites in the 14th century BC.
 Suppiluliuma installed his son Telipinus as king of Aleppo.
 Not all the kings of this dynasty are known.
 The Hittite dynasty remained in power until the Late Bronze Age collapse.

 After the end of the Hittites, Arameans tribes began to settle in the region, Aleppo became part of the Syro-Hittite state of Palistin, then its successor Bit Agusi centered at Arpad, Afterwards, it was sequentially part of Assyria, Chaldea, Achaemenid Persia, Macedonia, Seleúkeia, Armenia, Roman, Byzantine, and Sasanid Persian, empires, the Rashidun, Umayyad, and the Abbasid Caliphate.

-Hamdanid Dynasty
+Ḥamdāni Emirs

 The Hamdanids were an Arab dynasty, established in 945 by Sayf al-Dawla, third of the dynasty.
-They ruled most of Syria, displacing the Ikhshids, with Aleppo as their capital, under the titular authority of the Abbasid Caliph.
+They ruled most of Syria under the titular authority of the Abbasid Caliph with Aleppo as their capital, displacing the Ikhshids.